PhilipVigus/weather-app/README.md

 - At present the default location is kept in local storage.
 If this is unavailable or the user does not allow access then the feature simply doesn't work.
 A possible solution to this would be to use cookies as a backup.
 - The location data provided by the third party API contains a number of duplicates, where latitude and longitude are either identical or extremely close together.
 A possible solution to this would be to preprocess the data further, removing these duplicates.
 - There are a number of graphical improvements that could be made, particularly to the scrollable view.
 It would nice to include an element that indicated the warmth on a colour scale for example.
 There is also other forecast data I am not displaying that could be integrated into the display.
-- I would like to implement some kind of tooltips for the buttons on the page.
-- The way the backend handles and serves its data is deliberately quite simple, as it wasn't the focus of this project.
-However, a natural extension would be to implement a simple database to hold the data, replacing the JSON files currently used.
-This would solve a number of issues, particularly data duplication.
-It would also remove the need for some of the data preprocessing and simplify the routes that fetch the data.